Horsemen of Apocalypse: Fall of Mutants

 In the 20th century, Apocalypse recruits Plague, a member of the Morlocks, during the "Mutant Massacre" to fill the role of Pestilence.
 He approaches ex-soldier Abraham Lincoln Kieros and grants him the position of War.
-An anorexic girl named Autumn Rolfson is Apocalypse's third choice and Autumn is given the position of Famine.
+An anorexic girl named Autumn Rolfson is Apocalypse's third choice and is given the position of Famine.
 Apocalypse afterwards saved the de-winged Angel from his sabotaged exploding plane and chooses him to be his fourth and final Horseman, Death.

 The Four Horsemen were forced to battle one another for leadership and Death emerges victorious.
 In their first battle against X-Factor, the Horsemen were nearly defeated until Death appeared, shocking his former comrades.
 While X-Factor is strapped down, the Four Horsemen are sent out by Apocalypse to destroy New York City.
 Meanwhile, Caliban confronts Apocalypse and asks for power to avenge his fellow Morlocks.

 X-Factor frees themselves and take on the Four Horsemen; Pestilence is accidentally slain by Power Pack in the battle and Archangel comes back to his senses after assuming he killed his former comrade Iceman.
 Apocalypse retreats with his remaining Horsemen and the newly recruited and powerful Caliban.